 3. Rename the image

 Does the picture you’re trying to upload have special characters?
 We’re talking ñ, á, é, ỉ, ȋ, ĩ, or even more common characters such as #, &, *, $, or %?
-If so, you might try replacing them with a common character, a word, or deleting them altogether.
+If so, you might try replacing them with a common character, or a word, or deleting them altogether.

 4. Optimize/compress the image